A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: A PEL-type Igusa stack and the rational conjecture

-\begin{remark} Here and later we no longer distinguish the vector bundle $\mathscr{E}(\AV_0)$ with $G$-structure and its attached $G$-torsor.
-To get back $\mathscr{E}(\AV_0)$ from its attached $G$-torsor, one can perform a pushout along the standard representation of $G_{\Q_p}$ on $V_{\Q_p}$. \end{remark}
+\begin{remark} From now on we no longer distinguish the vector bundle $\mathscr{E}(\AV_0)$ with $G$-structure and its attached $G$-torsor.
+To get back $\mathscr{E}(\AV_0)$ from its attached $G$-torsor, one can take pushout along the standard representation of $G_{\Q_p}$ on $V_{\Q_p}$. \end{remark}